ForgeFlow/stock-rma/rma_purchase_operating_unit/README.rst

 This module introduces the following features:

-* Adds the operating unit to the quotation
+* Adds the operating unit to the quotation.

 Usage
 =====

-* No changes
+* No changes.

 Contributors
 ------------

-* Aaron Henriquez <ahenriquez@eficent.com>
+* Aaron Henriquez <aaron.henriquez@forgeflow.com>

 Maintainer
 ----------

-This module is maintained by Eficent.
+This module is maintained by ForgeFlow.